hyosung11/Launch-School/Courses/journal.md

 09:56 I feel a little hot.
 I put out the fan.
 I'm feeling a little nervous.
 Treat this like an actual job interview.

 12:33 Pretty sure I got a "Not Yet" as I stumbled and failed to solve the last coding question for the interview.
 Ugh.

+## 20220711 월요일

+09:37 I need to practice some more problems.
+Do I go to Codewars?